hojinryuu/BalkanSportScholars/README.md

 cd frontend
 npm start
 ```
-The frontend will start on http://localhost:3001 by default.
+The front end will start on http://localhost:3001 by default.

 ## Building for Production
 To build the frontend for production: